Patient education: Hemorrhoids (Beyond the Basics)

 Hemorrhoids are common, occurring in both men and women.
 Although hemorrhoids do not usually cause serious health problems, they can be annoying and uncomfortable.
 Fortunately, treatments for hemorrhoids are available and can usually minimize the bothersome symptoms.

 More detailed information about hemorrhoids is available by subscription.
-(See "Hemorrhoids: Clinical manifestations and diagnosis" and "Treatment of hemorrhoids".)
+(See "Hemorrhoids: Clinical manifestations and diagnosis" and "Home and office treatment of symptomatic hemorrhoids".)

 Hemorrhoids are more common in people who are older and in those who have diarrhea, pelvic tumors, during or after pregnancy, and in people who sit for prolonged periods of time and/or strain (push hard) to have a bowel movement.